izelnakri/mber/README.md

 ## Installation

-Required: node.js v12.4 -> also pinned with [volta](https://volta.sh/).
-Currenty node.js and npm package releases are very unstable for projects that use es modules like this one, so its strongly suggested to use node v12.4 for now.

 Make sure you have node.js v12.4+ installed. `mber` uses the latest native nodejs `worker_thread` to achive multithreading.
 Then install mber CLI:

 ```